Embattled LA councilman attends city meeting after scandal - KESQ

 Embattled LA councilman attends city meeting after scandal

+After a few chaotic minutes, a 45-minute recess was called and de León wasn’t in his chair when the session resumed, the Los Angeles Times reported.

-It’s the first time de León has appeared at a meeting since October when a recording surfaced of former councilwoman Nury Martinez, outgoing councilman Gil Cedillo and de León participating in a closed-door meeting in which racist language was used to mock colleagues while they schemed to protect Latino political strength in Council districts.
+It’s the first time de León has appeared at a meeting a recording surfaced in October of Martinez, outgoing Councilman Gil Cedillo, de León and a labor union leader participating in a closed-door meeting in which racist language was used to mock colleagues while the participants schemed to protect Latino political strength in council districts.

-Martinez resigned, and Cedillo was ousted in a June election that predates the scandal.
-His last day in office is Monday.
+Martinez resigned.
+Cedillo lost a June election and his last day in office is Monday.

 The Associated Press has been unable to reach de León for comment.
-Since the scandal, he has apologized but said he has no plans to resign.
-That’s despite facing calls to do so from colleagues in the nation’s second-most populous city, and prominent Democrats including Gov. Gavin Newsom and President Joe Biden.
+He has apologized but said he has no plans to resign, despite calls to do so from colleagues in the nation’s second-most populous city, and prominent Democrats including Gov. Gavin Newsom and President Joe Biden.
 He has two more years in office and represents predominantly Latino neighborhoods east of downtown.

 Protesters have attended meetings regularly since the scandal broke.